Why Machine Footprint Matters When Moving Mulch or Soil

 Why does machine footprint matter when moving mulch or soil?

-Machine footprint matters because the size, turning radius, weight, attachment position, and access needs of a machine can limit where it can safely or practically place material.
+Machine footprint matters because the size, turning radius, weight, attachment position, dumping space, and access needs of a machine can limit where it can safely or practically place material.

 Why not just use a loader or skid steer?

 Loaders and skid steers are useful for loading, lifting, and open-area movement.
-But they can be limited by turf impact, access, slopes, tight spaces, and finished landscape areas.
+But they can be limited by turf impact, access, slopes, tight spaces, finished landscape areas, and areas where smaller controlled placement is needed.

 Why not just use a front-mounted cart?

 A front-mounted cart can be useful in open areas, but the load stays attached to the machine.
-That means final placement is still limited by the machine’s footprint.
+That means final placement is still limited by the machine’s footprint, position, and dump control.

 Why not just use a tow cart?